 In addition, a contact lens fitting could also include a test to evaluate the tear film on your eyes.
 The specialist may also ask if you any allergies, hay fever or dry eyes and enquire about your lifestyle.
 All of this information will help the eye care professional determine how prone your eyes are to dryness, and help to ensure that you choose a contact lens type that suits your needs.

-The Optometrist will also inquire as to why you want contact lenses - are they for occasional use/full time use/ for sport or some other specific activity.
-Do you want the convenience of daily lenses or would you prefer to clean and store monthly lenses every night?
+During the contact lens fitting the Optometrist will also inquire as to why you want contact lenses - are they for occasional use, full time use, for sport or some other specific activity?
+Do you want the convenience of daily lenses or are you happy to clean and store monthly lenses every night?
 Do you want to sleep in your contact lenses for 30 days at a time using continuous wear lenses?
 Would you like to change your eye colour with coloured prescription lenses.
-If you are over 45, he/she may recommend multifocal contact lenses to help you with reading.
+If you are over 45, you may be recommend multifocal contact lenses to help you with reading.

 What is a 'Contact Lens Trial'?

-The Optometrist will have gathered enough information by this stage to recommend a particular type of contact lens to you - one that satisfies all of yours (and their) criteria to achieve the best chances of success.
+During the initial part of the contact lens exam the Optometrist will have gathered enough information to recommend a particular type of contact lens to you - one that satisfies all of yours (and their) criteria to achieve the best chances of success.